An Identification and Dimensionality Robust Test for Instrumental Variables Models: Local Power and Improvements

 Using the characterization of the limiting behavior of the test statistic derived in \Cref{sec:single-endogeneous}, I analyze the local power properties of the test.
 Unfortunately, against certain alternatives the test statistic may have trivial power, a deficiency shared with the K-statistics of \citet{Kleibergen_2002,Kleibergen-2005}.
-To combat this, I propose a simple combination with the sup-score statistic of \citet{BCCH-2012} based on a thresholding rule.
+Finally, I describe how the the combination with the sup-score statistic, described in \Cref{sec:setup}, attempts to remedy this and formally establish its validity.